-You’re in back-to-back meetings all day.
-You and your team talk about all the exciting projects you'll work on.
-But when you finally have time to put your head down to actually do the work, it’s late in the evening after you've managed to scarf down some mac&cheese and successfully avoided exercising for the 5th week in a row.
+You’re in back-to-back meetings all day, talking with your team about the exciting projects you'll work on over the coming days and weeks.
+But by the time you get around to actually doing the work, it’s late in the evening, you've managed to scarf down some leftovers, and have successfully avoided exercising for the fifth week in a row.

 Unfortunately, my friend, you are experiencing job burnout.

 You may hang your hat on an “I can do it all” attitude to feel accomplished and secure in your job.
-But what this attitude doesn’t rely on is reality.
-When you try to do everything all the time, you’re mostly likely to only achieve one thing: burnout.
+But what this attitude doesn’t consider is reality.
+When you try to do everything all the time, you’ll most likely only achieve one thing: workplace exhaustion.

 And burnout is more than job stress—it's emotional exhaustion.
 It’s a syndrome that results from extreme workplace stress that has not been successfully managed, according to the World Health Organization.

-In particular, burnout is common among high-level executives, who typically reach their positions since they are typically chronic achievers.
-Success for many of them has come at a price—there are cautionary tales from successful leaders that serve as a lesson in what not to do.
+In particular, burnout is common among high-level executives, who usually reach their positions since they are typically chronic achievers.
+Success for many of them has come at a price—there are cautionary tales from leaders that serve as a lesson in what not to do.
 After all, the golden ticket to success doesn't have to include wearing yourself too thin.

 Many executives, managers, and employees push themselves to the point of depression, exhaustion, and helplessness by putting in infinite hours to grow their companies or in their role.
-Since they don’t have the strategies to cope, the only option they see to cure their burnout is to take flight and leave their position.
+Since they don’t have the strategies to cope, the only option they believe could cure their burnout is to take flight and leave their position.
 Here are a few stories of this exact situation:

-- Similar to Green, Dustin Snell, the founder and CEO of Network Automation Inc., reluctant to equate the feeling of “running in place” to a burnout, took a year and a half off to spend time with his newborn daughter.
-He eventually returned to his company as CEO with new perspective.
+Similar to Green, Dustin Snell, is the story of founder and CEO of Network Automation Inc. Equating the feeling of “running in place” to burnout, he took a year and a half off to spend time with his newborn daughter.
+He eventually returned to his company as CEO with a new perspective.

 Burnout doesn’t just exhaust a person’s mind and body.
-For some, it’s spirit that suffers the most.
+For some, it’s their spirit that suffers the most.
 Employees who spend long hours at a job can begin to lose their passion for the job they once loved.
-Two of the most common symptoms of job burnout are cynicism, or lost enthusiasm in your day-to-day responsibilities, and inefficacy, or the lack of self-confidence and capacity to perform these responsibilities.
+Two of the most common symptoms of job burnout are cynicism or lost enthusiasm in day-to-day responsibilities, and a lack of self-confidence and capacity to perform these responsibilities.

 A former Yelp employee wrote a manifesto under the pen name “Eevee,” claiming they would never return to the tech world again.
 After working excruciatingly long hours, they found they could not manage to have any sort of personal life in their downtime.
 Eevee wrote: